 Surgical Technologists are key members of operating room teams, which include the surgeon, anesthesiologist and nurse.
 As a surgical tech, you prep the patient as well as the operating room, handling the instruments, supplies and equipment.
 During the surgery, you pass instruments and equipment to the surgeon.

-Clinical work is integral to your experience in STI’s.
+Clinical work is integral to your experience in STC’s.
 You will be placed in a clinical setting and students will not be substituted for personnel.
 Your time in clinical is educational.
 Your clinical work will be a key building block for your future as a medical professional, informing your critical thinking and problem-solving.

 Build Dakota Eligible